anaseto/boohu/README.md

   avoid being killed while replenishing your HP.
 + You do not have to kill every monster.
 You want, though, to find as many items as you can, but survival comes first.
++ Use doors and dense foliage to break line of sight with monsters.